josh-boat365/performa/README.md

 # performa
- Performa is a metric-based appraisal system built to measure and quatify performances of staff using metrics.
+ Performa is a metric-based appraisal system built to measure and quantify performances of staff using metrics.